-During this four-hour course, trainees will learn how to identify and control some of the key risks associated with tools, plant and excavations.
+During this four-hour course, learners will examine how to identify and control some of the key risks associated with tools, plant and excavations.

 The Passport Plus - Tools and Plant course is suitable for all workers, contractors and managers who may need to be aware of the risks of tools and plant.

 With the Passport Plus - Tools and Plant course you will:

 - Improve your knowledge in a targeted area by learning more about a specific health and safety topic

 - Advance your personal development by extending your health and safety knowledge